keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

 KerasCV makes it easy to construct state-of-the-art object detection pipelines.
 All of the KerasCV object detection components can be used independently, but also have deep integration with each other.
-With KerasCV, bounding box augmentation, train-time COCO metrics evaluation, and more, are all made simple and consistent.
+With KerasCV, bounding box augmentation and more, are all made simple and consistent.

 Some follow up exercises for the reader: